Code-Mentoring-for-the-Lads/js-intro-1/README.md

 ## Commit Your Work to the Repository

-As you did yesterday, follow the same procedure you did yesterday to add and commit your work to the repository.
+Follow the same procedure you did yesterday to add and commit your work to the repository.